 SCOPE OF STATEMENT

 This statement establishes statutory accounting principles for investments in any joint ventures, partnerships, and limited liability companies, including investments in certified capital companies (CAPCO) per INT 06-02: Accounting and Reporting for Investments in a Certified Capital Company (CAPCO), whether or not it is considered to be controlled by or affiliated with the reporting entity.
 Single real estate property investments that are wholly-owned by an LLC that is directly and wholly-owned by the reporting entity, and that meet the criteria established in SSAP No. 40R—Real Estate Investments, are excluded from this statement.
-This statement does not address the accounting for investments in partnerships and limited liability companies that invest in Low-Income Housing Tax Credit Properties as discussed in SSAP No. 93—Low-Income Housing Tax Credit Property Investments.
+This statement does not address the accounting for investments in joint ventures, partnerships, and limited liability companies that invest in tax credit programs and are in the scope of SSAP No. 93R—Investments in Tax Credit Structures.